iris-edu/pyweed/Installation.md

 # PyWEED Installation

-PyWEED is distributed as a [conda](https://conda.io/docs/) package.
+PyWEED is distributed as an [anaconda](https://conda.io/docs/) package.

+Some troubleshooting information can be found in [Support](Support.md).

 ## Install Anaconda/Miniconda (if needed)